sikaxn/pyKioskAgent/readme.md

 - `startagent`: checks if APRINT6.EXE is running, and if it is, kills it and starts it minimized.
 If it's not running, starts it minimized.
 Returns a JSON response indicating whether the agent was restarted or started.

+This print function is based on `aprint6.exe`.
+This program is from Free POS.
+More information about Free POS can be found [Here](https://keyhut.com/pos.htm).

+`aprint6.exe` monitor it's running directory for `WLSDFKJN.DRY`.
+If this file exist, it will print it using the printer chosen on `aprint.ini`.
+You can generate this file by opening `aprint6.exe`, selet the printer and set the font.
+Please make sure yur printer driver has been installed before this step.

+For a more detailed document about `aprint6.exe`, checkout [here](https://keyhut.com/postip4.htm).

 ### `print` Method

 To print a text, send a GET request to `/printer` with the following query parameters: